rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/ariaUnsupportedElements.test.md

  unknown:1 lint/jsx-a11y/ariaUnsupportedElements ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Avoid the role attribute and aria-* attributes when using meta, html, script, and styleelements.
+  ✖ Avoid the role attribute and aria-* attributes when using meta, html, script, and style
+    elements.

     <meta charset='UTF-8' aria-hidden='false' />
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^